-It's Chocked-Full With Healthy Stuff
+It's Chock-Full of Healthy Stuff

-You've probably heard it before now how beneficial bone broth is for the body.
+You've probably heard it before now, how beneficial bone broth is for the body.
 Listed below are some of its helpful aids.

 - helpful when fighting cold or flu symptoms

-- the body produces collagen from the amino acids found in the bone broth which reduces fine lines on the skin and adds flexibility to body tissue
+- the body produces collagen from the amino acids found in the bone broth, which reduces fine lines on the skin and adds flexibility to body tissue

 - good for improving muscle strength and repairing tissue